electron0zero/search-google-in-private/README.md

 5. Navigate to the `../search-google-in-private/chrome`
 - Alternatively, you can drag and drop the directory where your extension files live onto `chrome://extensions` in your browser to load it.

+##### Package for Chrome
+To package an extension:
+1. Bring up the Extensions management page by going to `chrome://extensions`
+2. Ensure that the "Developer mode" checkbox in the top right-hand corner is checked.
+3. Click the Pack extension button.
+A dialog appears.
+4. In the Extension root directory field, specify the path to the extension's folder—for example, C:\myext.
+(Ignore the other field; you don't specify a private key file the first time you package a particular extension.)
+5. Click Package.
+The packager creates two files: a .crx file, which is the actual extension that can be installed, and a .pem file, which contains the private key.
+6. Do not lose the private key!
+Keep the .pem file secret and in a safe place.
+You'll need it later if you want to do any of the following:
+- Update the extension
+- Upload the extension to the Chrome Web Store

 ## Screenshots
 <p align="center">
 <img src="screenshots/firefox/closeup.png" width="400">